Korean Food: Most Popular Articles

-Chapchae is one of the most popular noodle dishes in Korea, and also seems to be the one that Westerners like best.
+Japchae (or chapchae) is one of the most popular noodle dishes in Korea, and also seems to be the one that Westerners like best.
 The foundation of the dish is the mixture of the noodles, soy sauce, garlic, and sesame oil.
 Because sweet potato noodles absorb tons of flavor, you can mix and match the vegetables or meat to your liking.

-Korean marinade for grilled or broiled meat, pork, or chicken.
+This bulgogi recipe is an essential Korean marinade for grilled or broiled meat, pork, or chicken.
 Sweet and salty, this marinade will tenderize meat and give it lots of flavor.

 One of the most popular Korean dishes, this thinly sliced meat has a smoky sweet flavor when broiled or cooked on the grill.
-It's even delicious stir-fried, and the tender beef can be used in anything from Korean “sushi” rolls (Kimbap) to Stir-fried Noodles (Chapchae).
-Bulgogi is usually accompanied with lettuce wraps and spicy red pepper paste (Kochujang) for wrapping and spicing up the meat.

 This noodle soup is delicious and easy to make and modify for whatever vegetables or protein that you have in your kitchen.
 It can be made spicy or mild, chunky or smooth, and vegetarian or a meat-lover's version.